jimmycgz/ansible-pull/README.md

 ```

 ### * Step 4: Apply the playbook by pulling command.
+Test ansible-pull with flag --only-if-changed.
 The 3 applications will be installed on the server node.

 ```
 sudo ansible-pull -U https://github.com/jimmycgz/ansible-pull.git
 ```

-## Further Steps
+## Further Tests

-* Step4 (Todo): bake or setup user data
+* May bake or setup via AWS user data or startup script to setup ansible pull

-* Step5: Use docker container to host applications and test pull deployment
+* May use docker containers to host applications and test pull deployment